amckennafoster/nbidata/docs/workflow/workflow.md

 ---

 # General Workflow
-This is an overview of process that moves reserach outputs (reports and datasets) from researchers to final publication on the Repository.
+This is an overview of process that moves reserach outputs (reports and datasets) from researchers to final upload on the repository.
 It is tailored to the NBI committee member's point of view.

 ## Overview

 **Definitions of Roles**

-- Researcher: The person or representative of the group of people who produced research outputs that are within the scope of the Repository.
+- Researcher: The person or representative of the group of people who produced research outputs that are within the scope of the repository.

 - Wrangler: The NBI committee member who facilitates an NBI funded (or other) researcher's work and has the most knowledge of the individual project.